-Since more than 30 years Martin Eyerer travels heavily around the globe as a DJ and producer.
+For more than 30 years Martin Eyerer has been travelling heavily around the globe as a DJ and producer.
 His more than 150 releases on the hottest labels like Renaissance, My Favorite Robot, Get Physical, Rejected oder on his own imprint Kling Klong are bought and played on continents from Australia, Asia to North and South America and of course Europe.
-Countless sales and other chart positionings as well as media feedback prove that impressively.
+Countless sales and chart positionings as well as media feedback prove that impressively.

 As a producer Martin has something to show as well: Gold Albums in UK and Australia and a top 3 US Billboard chart ranking have a great effect here.
 As a mixing and mastering engineer Martin runs a respectable analog studio since 15 years, which has an established standing specially in the electronic music scene.

 After moving from Stuttgart to Berlin in August 2012 Martin and his partners Jade Souaid and Tassilo Ippenberger opened together the Riverside Studios – a 2.000 m2 complex in the heart of Berlin.
 With direct river view and the neighborhood to clubs like Berghain, Watergate, Kater Blau, Tresor or Weekend it became one of the hotspots of Berlin’s music scene.
 Of course Martin has his space there, too.
 On 100 m2 he brought his studio to the next level.
 The restauration of his legendary Amek M 3000 Console that was formerly owned by Pink Floyd in the seventies completed it surely.